1994 Michigan UFO event: Radar operator

 In 2019, on the 25th anniversary of the event, local media interviewed witness Cindy Pravda.
-In 2020, retired meteorologist Jack Bushong was interviewed about his experiences at the National Weather Service station the night of March 8, 1994.
+In 2020, retired meteorologist Jack Bushong was interviewed about his experiences at the National Weather Service station the night of 8 March 1994.
 In 2021, Bushong reported that he "felt vindicated" by a recent government UFO report.

 The event was detailed on an episode of the Netflix series Unsolved Mysteries in 2022; Bushong was featured.
-In 2024, Bushong recalled using the WSR-74C radar to scan the skies in response to dispatcher call.
+In 2024, Bushong recalled using the WSR-74C radar to scan the skies in response to the dispatcher call.